Skip to main content

 Tidal Basin Jefferson Memorial Cherry Blossoms

-To get shots of the blossoms from every angle, take the time to do a full loop around the Tidal Basin.
+To get shots of the blossoms from every angle, take the time to fully experience the Tidal Basin.
 Depending on the time of day, pause at different spots to capture the light just right.
 Sunsets are particularly beautiful, but sunrise comes with the advantage of not being as crowded.

 08